Repurchase Agreements Sample Clauses

 AutoNDA by SimpleDocs

 Repurchase Agreements.
 The Fund can acquire securities subject to repurchase agreements.
-It might do so for liquidity purposes to meet anticipated redemptions of Fund shares, or pending the investment of the proceeds from sales of Fund shares, or pending the settlement of portfolio securities transactions, or for temporary defensive purposes.
+It may do so for liquidity purposes to meet anticipated redemptions of Fund shares, or pending the investment of the proceeds from sales of Fund shares, or pending the settlement of portfolio securities transactions, or for temporary defensive purposes, as described below.
 In a repurchase transaction, the Fund buys a security from, and simultaneously resells it to, an approved vendor for delivery on an agreed-upon future date.
 The resale price exceeds the purchase price by an amount that reflects an agreed-upon interest rate effective for the period during which the repurchase agreement is in effect.
 Approved vendors include U.S. commercial banks, U.S. branches of foreign banks, or broker-dealers that have been designated as primary dealers in government securities.
 They must meet credit requirements set by the Manager from time to time.
 The majority of these transactions run from day to day, and delivery pursuant to the resale typically occurs within one to five days of the purchase.
 Repurchase agreements having a maturity beyond seven days are subject to the Fund's limits on holding illiquid investments.
+The Fund will not enter into a repurchase agreement that causes more than 10% of its net assets to be subject to repurchase agreements having a maturity beyond seven days.
 There is no limit on the amount of the Fund's net assets that may be subject to repurchase agreements having maturities of seven days or less.
 Repurchase agreements, considered "loans" under the Investment Company Act, are collateralized by the underlying security.
 The Fund's repurchase agreements require that at all times while the repurchase agreement is in effect, the value of the collateral must equal or exceed the repurchase price to fully collateralize the repayment obligation.
 However, if the vendor fails to pay the resale price on the delivery date, the Fund may incur costs in disposing of the collateral and may experience losses if there is any delay in its ability to do so.
-The Sub-Advisor will monitor the vendor's creditworthiness to confirm that the vendor is financially sound and will continuously monitor the collateral's value.
+The Manager will impose creditworthiness requirements to confirm that the vendor is financially sound and will continuously monitor the collateral's value.

 Repurchase Agreements.
 Where stated in Annex A in respect of the relevant Sub-Fund, the Management Company may, for efficient portfolio management purposes only, enter on behalf of such Sub-Fund into repurchase agreements or reverse repurchase agreements, provided that the counterparty is an Eligible Counterparty and that the ability of the Sub-Fund to meet redemption requests is in no way impaired as a result of such transaction.
 Repurchase agreements are a type of securities lending transaction in which one party sells a security to the other party with a simultaneous agreement to repurchase the security at a fixed future date at a stipulated price reflecting a market rate of interest unrelated to the coupon rate of the securities.
 A reverse repurchase agreement is a transaction whereby a Sub-Fund purchases securities from a counterparty and simultaneously commits to resell the securities to the counterparty at an agreed upon date and price.